-Roca: Yes, even by then with ordinary, non-technical people, you did not have to explain very much why internet was important for their lives.
-If you spoke to the fathers in these rural areas, you would find out and that did these men wanted to give their children the same opportunity that the Internet afforded children who lived, for example, in Barcelona.
+Roca: Yes, even then with ordinary, non-technical people, you did not have to explain very much why internet was important for their lives.
+If you spoke to the fathers in these rural areas, you would find out and that these men did want to give their children the same opportunity that the Internet afforded children who lived, for example, in Barcelona.